andyzhangx/demo/linux/azuredisk/README.md

+# Dynamic Provisioning for azure disk in Linux
 ## 1. create an azure disk storage class if `hdd` does not exist
 #### for k8s version >= v1.7.2
 ###### option#1: k8s agent pool is based on blob disk VM